SASE: What is it, why now, and is it right for you?

 Beyond increased efficiency and reduced complexity, taking the plunge with a combined networking and security offering simplifies operations for an enterprise’s IT staff.

 Regardless of where users are located, SASE ensures security policies are standardized.
 It also simplifies the authentication process by applying the right policies based on what the user requests at sign-in.
-In fact, IT executives can set these policies centrally using cloud-based management platforms.
-These procedures massively reduce risk, as the entire system is less complex and offers a universal approach.
+IT executives can set these policies centrally using cloud-based management platforms.
+These procedures massively reduce risk, as the system is less complex and offers a universal approach.

 Why CBTS for SASE?